biolink/biolink-model/docs/index.md

     * [DrugToEntityAssociationMixin](DrugToEntityAssociationMixin.md) - An interaction between a drug and another entity
  * [Occurrent](Occurrent.md) - A processual entity.
     * [ActivityAndBehavior](ActivityAndBehavior.md) - Activity or behavior of any independent integral living, organization or mechanical actor in the world
+ * [OntologyClass](OntologyClass.md) - a concept or class in an ontology, vocabulary or thesaurus.
+Note that nodes in a biolink compatible KG can be considered both instances of biolink classes, and OWL classes in their own right.
+In general you should not need to use this class directly.
+Instead, use the appropriate biolink class.
+For example, for the GO concept of endocytosis (GO:0006897), use bl:BiologicalProcess as the type.
+    * [GeneOntologyClass](GeneOntologyClass.md) - an ontology class that describes a functional aspect of a gene, gene prodoct or complex
+    * [OrganismTaxon](OrganismTaxon.md) - A classification of a set of organisms.
+Example instances: NCBITaxon:9606 (Homo sapiens), NCBITaxon:2 (Bacteria).
+Can also be used to represent strains or subspecies.
+       * [BioticExposure](BioticExposure.md) - An external biotic exposure is an intake of (sometimes pathological) biological organisms (including viruses).
+    * [RelationshipType](RelationshipType.md) - An OWL property used as an edge label
+    * [TaxonomicRank](TaxonomicRank.md) - A descriptor for the rank within a taxonomic classification.
+Example instance: TAXRANK:0000017 (kingdom)
+    * [UnclassifiedOntologyClass](UnclassifiedOntologyClass.md) - this is used for nodes that are taken from an ontology but are not typed using an existing biolink class
  * [Outcome](Outcome.md) - An entity that has the role of being the consequence of an exposure event.
 This is an abstract mixin grouping of various categories of possible biological or non-biological (e.g. clinical) outcomes.
  * [PathognomonicityQuantifier](PathognomonicityQuantifier.md) - A relationship quantifier between a variant or symptom and a disease, which is high when the presence of the feature implies the existence of the disease
  * [PathologicalEntityMixin](PathologicalEntityMixin.md) - A pathological (abnormal) structure or process.